-The country’s health agency has issued a warning to doctors about a significant rise in measles cases.
+The country’s health agency has issued a warning to doctors regarding a significant rise in measles cases.
 In just over three months, the number of cases reported in the U.S. has already surpassed the total number of cases recorded in the entire previous year.

 According to the Centers for Disease Control and Prevention (CDC), there have been 58 confirmed cases of measles in the U.S. so far this year, compared to 58 cases in the entire year of 2023.